A Dallas Cowboys football blog

 Cowboys Reinforcements on the Way, How Should Dallas Deploy Them?

-The have a lot going right for them at the perfect time, entering December on a four game win streak that's put them in the driver's seat.
+The Dallas Cowboys have a lot going right for them at the perfect time, entering December on a four game win streak that’s put them in the NFC East driver’s seat.
 The 7-5 Cowboys will host their third straight game next Sunday against the Eagles.
 Having already won in Philadelphia for their first of these four in a row, the Cowboys will have the added benefit of facing the Eagles off just six days rest.

 Just how the Cowboys handle this late-season infusion of talent will go a long way in determining if they’re primed for a playoff run or not.
 While some returning players have an obvious fit on the field, others will force difficult decisions for a Cowboys front office and coaching staff that’s been proven right at every turn so far.